RoseCityRobotics/common_platform/docs/source/intro.md

 ## Conclusion

-You're now ready to explore the Rose City Robotics PARTS Common Robotics Platform!
+You're now ready to explore the Rose City Robotics RCR Common Robotics Platform!
 This documentation will guide you through setup, operation, and advanced usage of our robotics platform.
 Start with the [Hardware Setup](hardware) guide to begin building your robot, and don't hesitate to reach out if you need assistance along the way.